turingschool/front-end-curriculum/projects/ideabox-triples.md

 interface.
 To this end, we'll rely on JavaScript and to implement snappy filtering in the browser, and `localStorage` to persist our wonderful ideas between sessions.

+## Learning Goals

+* Continue to improve on building a responsive client-side application with good user feedback
+* Understand how to implement client-side data persistence using `localStorage`
+* Understand what it looks like to have a separate data model (using a class) and dom model
+* Understand how to utilize `data-*` attributes
+* Understand how to iterate over dom elements in order to filter what is being displayed

 ## Project Requirements

 ### Architecture